Market Watch: US or Autumn Statement to steal the show?

-Team Trump appointments The bond market rout Chancellor’s Autumn Statement Look ahead US indices Look ahead FX Look ahead Oil Throughout the week the markets have […]
+Team Trump appointments The bond market rout Look ahead indices Look ahead FX Look ahead commodities Asia Stock Pick of the Week Throughout the week […]

-Team Trump appointments The bond market rout Chancellor’s Autumn Statement Look ahead US indices Look ahead FX Look ahead Oil Throughout the week the markets have […]
+Team Trump appointments The bond market rout Look ahead indices Look ahead FX Look ahead commodities Asia Stock Pick of the Week Throughout the week […]

 Throughout the week the markets have stayed centered on what a Trump Presidency could mean.
 Still with very little substance to go on, the results have been impressive; the Dow Jones has hit new record highs, whilst the US dollar has gone from strength to strength.